Chat with us in Facebook Messenger. Find out what's happening in the world as it unfolds.

 You board two modern cable cars, the first to a peak called Urca, where caipirinhas and beer are available to steady wobbly knees.

 The second gets you to the top of Sugarloaf for arguably the most spectacular city vista on the planet.

-The scene is dazzling, with views from the beaches of the Zona Sul to the jagged Two Brothers peaks, to lush mountains out of Tahiti.
+The scene is dazzling, with views from the beaches of the Zona Sul to the jagged Two Brothers peaks, to lush mountains.

 If you arrive early you can spend the day at Praia Velmelho, an idyllic beach in a cove-like setting a short walk from the base of the cable car.